paulhibbitts/test-docsify-this/docs/README.md

 ##### Including External Markdown Content

-The content of external Markdown files can be embedded into Docisfy-This web pages with the following:
+The content of external Markdown files can be embedded into Docsify-This web pages with the following:

 ```markdown
 [included Markdown from same source location](example.md ":include")